@ibnlanre/portal

 You can include functions within the initial state object of a composite store.
 These functions become methods on the store, allowing you to co-locate state logic (actions) with the state itself.
 This is useful for encapsulating complex state transitions.

 When defining actions, to update state, you must use the variable that holds the store instance.
-For example, if your store is const store = createStore(...)
+For example, if your store is `const store = createStore(...)`, you would use `store.property.$set(...)` inside an action, not `this.property.$set(...)`.

 **Examples:**